 What is Logistic Regression?

 Logistic regression is a predictor borrowed from statistics used for binary classification.
-All this means is that we can use the algorithm to predict whether a given example belongs to a class or not.
-As an example, if we knew certain features about the weather (temperature, humidity, wind, etc.) we could try to predict if it's going to rain or not.
-To do so, we need many labeled examples of data from other days.
-We'll get into this more moving forward.
+In english this means that we can use the model to determine is an input example belongs to a group or not.
+As an example, if we knew certain features about the weather (temperature, humidity, wind, etc.) we could try to predict if it’s going to rain or not.
+To do so, we need many labeled examples (inputs + did it rain) of data from other days.

 Data Organization